SuriyaaVijay/SuriyaaVijay/README.md

 ## About Me:

-📝 Pursuing Computer Science and Engineering from Anna University, MIT Campus, Chennai.
+📝 Computer Science and Engineering Graduate.

-💻 I'm Interested in Programming, Web development and Machine Learning.
+💻 I'm Interested in Programming, Android App Development and Machine Learning.

 🤝 Looking forward to collaborate on open source projects and hackathons.